3 people killed at Michigan State University; gunman dead

 Associated Press

 EAST LANSING, Mich.
-(AP) — A gunman opened fire Monday night at Michigan State University, killing three people and wounding five more, before fatally shooting himself off campus amid an hourslong manhunt during which frightened students hid in the dark.
+(AP) — A gunman opened fire Monday night at Michigan State University, killing three people and wounding five more, before fatally shooting himself miles away amid an hourslong manhunt that forced frightened students to hide in the dark.

 “This truly has been a nightmare we’re living tonight,” said Chris Rozman, interim deputy chief of the campus police department.